httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 agents often evict cookies due to memory pressure or privacy concerns.

 The user agent MUST limit the maximum value of the Max-Age attribute.
-The limit MUST NOT be greater than 400 days in duration.
+The limit MUST NOT be greater than 400 days (34560000 seconds) in duration.
-The user agent MAY adjust the limit to be less than 400 days in duration.
+The RECOMMENDED limit is 400 days in duration, but the user agent MAY adjust the limit to be less (see {{cookie-policy}}).
 Max-Age attributes that are greater than the limit MUST be reduced to the limit.

 NOTE: Some existing user agents do not support the Max-Age attribute.
 User